-The number of centres creating blog hubs seems to have declined with the introduction of 'Submit for Assessment'.
-Centres are reminded that it is good practice to hyperlink all their candidates' blogs to a single blog post or webpage.
-The url of the blog hub should be transcribed to the candidate ICRCs, thus allowing Moderators easy access to individual candidates' work.
+If centres are entering more than one candidate, they are reminded that it is good practice to hyperlink all their candidates' blogs to a single blog post or webpage.
+The URL of the blog hub should be transcribed to the candidate ICRCs, thus allowing moderators easy access to the work of all candidates entered.
+Many centres are still only supplying individual candidate URLs, which are time consuming to type into browsers, especially if there are transcription errors.

-It is important that centres check that within candidate blogs all links are working, and that the Moderator is given access to all documents.
-Once again, Moderators spent too much time chasing centres for access to work.
-Some centres are still employing files that need to be downloaded from Google Drive.
-Centres are requested not to allow candidates to do this as it requires Moderators using their own personal Google accounts to access materials.
+It is important that centres check that within candidate blogs all links work and that the moderator is given access to all documents.
+Once again, moderators spent too much time chasing centres for access to work.
+Some centres are still employing files that need to be downloaded from a Google Drive.
+Centres are requested not to allow candidates to do this as it requires moderators using their own personal Google accounts to access materials.

-For many years we have recommended the use of Blogger but are no longer able to do so with any confidence as Goggle seems to have made a policy decision to close accounts for those under the age of 18.
-In its place there are a range of alternatives available such as Wordpress or Google Sites.
-Many centres also choose to use website building platforms such as Wix or Weebly.
-These platforms can be visually impressive but often lack the functionality of dedicated blogging platforms.
+Centres should recommend the use of dedicated blogging platforms so that candidates can present their work effectively.
+Platforms such as Blogger, Wordpress or Google Sites are ideal for this.
+Many centres choose to use website building platforms such as Wix or Weebly.
+These platforms are often visually impressive but often lack the functionality of dedicated blogging platforms.
 If centres do use website building applications for blogging it is very important that candidates organise their work effectively, using appropriate menu titles.

 The most effective blogs used a linear format, organising the blog so that the earliest post is last and the most recent post is first.
-The package of products and the critical reflection should be the first thing seen when opening up the blog.
-All elements should be clearly labelled whether through the use of menus, tags, or headers.
-Candidates who documented the whole process of production in detail tended to be most successful.
+The package of products (major and two minor) and the critical reflection should be the first thing seen when opening up the blog.
+All elements should be clearly labelled, through the use of menus, tags, or headers.
+Candidates who documented the whole process of production in detail tended to be the most successful.
 They showed clear evidence of research in all aspects of the production, clearly documenting and justifying the choices and decisions they made - including the ideas at each stage that they rejected.

-At this level a substantial amount of evidence, in a variety of forms (photos, video, articles, audio, presentation, surveys, comparisons, annotations, text, mock ups, tests, drafts and roughs), is needed to illustrate an effective understanding of the core concepts.
-Some candidates present more than fifty meaningful blog posts.
+At this level, a substantial amount of evidence in a variety of forms (photos, video, articles, audio, presentation, surveys, comparisons, annotations, text, mock ups, tests, drafts and roughs) is needed to illustrate an effective understanding of the core concepts.
+Successful candidates often present over fifty meaningful blog posts.